bryansturdivant/cos301-hw1/README.md

     output: //blank// but will store the result of x in a variable dictionary
     input: x
     output: 7
+    input:
+    output:

 Bugs and Limitations:

--Tested and works as wanted as far as I am aware.
+-Tested and works as wanted as far as I am aware with the testing that I have done.

--At the moment, just parentheses will not do multiplication

 Resources used: